Daiz/typescript-webapp-template/README.md

 - [Webpack 4](https://webpack.js.org/)
 - [Webpack Serve](https://github.com/webpack-contrib/webpack-serve)
   * With History API fallback (like the webpack-dev-server option)
-  * To preview over WiFi, you can use `npm set webpack-typescript-boilerplate:host 192.168.X.X` with the IP pointing to your local WiFi network IP address.
+  * To preview over WiFi, you can use `npm set typescript-webapp-template:host 192.168.X.X` with the IP pointing to your local WiFi network IP address.
 Make sure to restart the dev server when changing this, and afterwards you should be able to preview your app from other devices by accessing it via the defined IP.
 - [TypeStyle](https://typestyle.github.io/)
   * You'll probably want the `csx` and `csstips` helper modules to go with this too, so they're included by default.